 To summarize, there are 6 stages in the employee lifecycle.

 - Attraction: How employees talk about your company to others.
 The more engaged they are, the more talented candidates they attract.

 - Onboarding: Engagement benefits both the new employees and existing employees.
-New employees are excited to join your company and existing employees are eager to help the newcomers succeed.
+New employees are excited to join your company, and existing employees are eager to help newcomers succeed.